sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 The short term utility of miniHLS is allowing compiler developers to quickly prototype microbenchmark FSMs and use it to come up with design optimizations.
-In the longer term, we hope that miniHLS can be used as a compiler target from high-level language and simplify the design iteration process even more.
+In the longer term, we hope that miniHLS can be used as a compiler target from high-level languages and simplify the design iteration process even more.

 [reconf-future]: https://rachitnigam.com/post/reconf-future/
 [futil]: https://github.com/cucapra/futil/